Rome • Assisi • Tuscany • Florence • Venice • Galilee • Capernaum • Nazareth • Bethlehem • Jerusalem • & more...

 Day 1: You will depart from your hometown airport in the United States.

 Day 5: After breakfast we shall start our pilgrimage in Jerusalem with a drive to Mount of Olives, from which Jesus ascended to heaven after his resurrection.
-So, our first visit is the church of the Ascension next the church of Pater Noster commemorating Jesus teaching his disciples the Lord's Prayer.
+Our first visit is the church of the Ascension next the church of Pater Noster commemorating Jesus teaching his disciples the Lord's Prayer.
 Walk down the 'Palm Sunday road,' and visit the chapel of Dominus Flevit, here Jesus wept over the city of Jerusalem.
-Then proceed to the garden of Gethsemane, and see the church of Mary Magdalene, and visit the Church of all Nations.
-Drive to Mount Zion and visit the upper room where Jesus had his last supper.
+We will then proceed to the Garden of Gethsemane, and see the church of Mary Magdalene, and visit the Church of all Nations.
+We continue on with a drive to Mount Zion and visit the upper room where Jesus had his last supper.
 Next visit the Dormition Abbey where the Virgin Mary assumed into heaven body and soul.
 Before lunch we visit the church of St. Peter in Galicantu, which built over the site of the house of the high priest Caiaphas and the dungeon where our Lord was imprisoned before his trial.
 It is also here that Peter denied knowing Jesus thrice.
 After lunch we will visit Bethlehem starting the Basilica of the Nativity and the Grotto, venerated as the birthplace of Jesus (Luke 2:1-7).
 We will also visit the church of St Catherine, the Crusaders' Cloister, the Chapel of St Jerome and the Grotto of the Holy Innocents.
-Finally, we will visit the shepherd's fields before returning to our hotel, for dinner with wine and overnight in Jerusalem.
+Finally, we will visit the shepherd's fields before returning to our hotel, for dinner and overnight in Jerusalem.

 Day 7: Fly to Rome.
 Check-in at your hotel.

-Day 8: Today, enjoy the most well know symbol of the city of Rome: The Colosseum.
+Day 8: Today, enjoy the most well know symbol of the city of Rome: Visit the Colosseum from the outside.
 Built in 80 A.D., it still stand as one of the greatest monuments in human history.
 This will be followed by a visit to St. Mary Major, the Basilica dedicated to the Blessed Virgin Mary in Rome.
 Then off to the Basilica of St. John Lateran, the first Basilica ever to be built in the Roman Empire after it became a Christian empire under Constantine.
 In the afternoon, we will have an amazing tour of the Catacombs where 500,000 people were buried.
 Dinner and overnight in Rome.

 Day 12: Today, dress casually and get ready to see everything Florence has to offer: museums, shopping, a Cathedral, and more.
 Our tour will include Ponte Vecchio; Piazza della Signoria; the Uffizzi; Michelangelo's masterpiece, The David; the Flea Market; the Duomo (Cathedral); and the Baptistery.
 The tour guide will be available to assist you, if you are interested in seeing even more sites.
 Our dinner will include red and white wine and will be at a local restaurant in Florence.
 This will be our last night at the hotel in Florence.